Published November 19th, 2020

 - Securely recorded laboratory inspections in the cloud.

-Get started with this collection of daily lab checklists you can download for free and modify for your lab requirements.
+Get started with this collection of daily laboratory checklists you can download for free and modify for your lab requirements.

 Lab Fire Extinguisher Inspection Template

 Lab fires can be extremely dangerous due to various flammable liquids, chemicals and ignition devices (e.g. bunsen burners).
 All laboratories should be prepared with the correct fire extinguisher fully equipped at all times.
 This template can be used by labs to conduct monthly fire extinguisher inspections and to accurately identify any defects or further maintenance work required.

 Use this chemical safety template when conducting inspections of labs or work areas that house hazardous chemicals.
 Inspect chemical handling, wastage, storage and safety processes.
 Conduct general safety checks of fume hoods, gases, hand wash facilities and personnel training.
 Take photos of areas that need attention or commendation of best practices.
 Give detailed recommendations and complete your report on your mobile without leaving the lab.